 Project managers have a responsibility to be responsive.
 For a better engagement, it’s necessary that there should be someone who responds to individual community members in timely manner which results in community building, capacity, trust and a sense of being listened to..

 5. Design it to respond to different stakeholder learning types

 A simple but easily adaptive consideration is your stakeholder’s learning styles.
 Sounds odd – but no!
 How do you like to learn about something?
 Text, video etc?
 We are all different – so design your engagement to reflect the seven learning styles and keep all people informed and engaged!

 - Solitary (Intrapersonal)

-So, these are our top tips to drive engagement with your community.
-Engagement Hub supports many organisations to increase their levels of community and stakeholder engagement through the effective use of our software.
+So, these are the strategies that you can use to drive community engagement.
+Engagement Hub supports driving best-in-class community engagement.
 To find out more this tool and the software features it offers, click here – https://engagementhub.com.au/